webstylestory/figolia/README.md

 ### Logging & debugging

-If you need more verbose information in the console, you can use the following command line:
+By default, basic info is output in the console.
+Should you need more debug information, you can use the following command line:

-    DEBUG=*,-babel*,-firebase*,-algolia* node server.js

-This will enable all the main app debug output, without the  verbose debug info from babel, algolia and firebase.

-To shutdown all console output (quiet mode), you can use the following :

-    DEBUG=quiet node server.js
+    DEBUG=figolia* npm start

+...or go full throttle including algolia and firebase libs debug info :

+    DEBUG=* npm start

 ### Testing